Please ensure Javascript is enabled for purposes of website accessibility

 Efix powered wheels review

-Due to fatigue, joint issues etc. There is no way I am able to self propel- I needed a power chair but had a small car at the time of purchase therefore was prescribed a manual chair with a power attachment.
+Due to fatigue, joint issues etc. There is no way I am able to self propel- after trying multiple folding chairs and scooters, I found I needed the support of a power chair but had a small car at the time of purchase therefore was prescribed a manual chair with a power attachment through Access Your Life.

 - Can be used as power or manual